Skip to main content

 Youse Guys Are Gonna Love Carman’s Philly Cheesesteak Sandwich!

 Philadelphia, Pennsylvania, is one of the most historic cities in the world.
 So, we should start this recipe with a little history lesson (Embellished for fun).
 On a simmering day in the summer of 1930 in the heart of downtown Philly, a hot dog vendor named Pat Olivieri, a bit tired of eating his hotdogs every day, tossed some chopped beef on his grill to make a sandwich for himself.
-Before he could even take the first bit, the aroma wafted through the open windows of a cab stopped at the corner.
+Before he could even take the first bite, the aroma wafted through the open windows of a cab stopped at the corner.
 The hungry cabby offered the proceeds from his latest fare for the savory sandwich.
 The rest, as they say, is history.

 So, what’s the big deal about Philly Cheesesteak Sandwiches?
 Ask someone from Philly, and you’ll likely get an earful!
 And for good reason.
 You’ll find this historic local delicacy on just about every corner in the City Of Brotherly Love, but the legend of the Philly Cheesesteak now spans the globe.
 And when you combine the classic recipe with Hagberg’s legendary meats, whether or not you’re from Philadelphia, you’ll feel right at home in Cheesesteak wonderland.
 A Philly Cheesesteak sandwich is hot beef, and melty cheese piled into a long roll.
 Naturally, there are many variations of this classic, but we think you’ll really like this one from one of our customers, Carman.